Hair Loss in Men

 A Hair Transplant still remains the definitive restoration by taking hair from the occipital region and grafting them to areas that are bald or have poor density.
 Results are definite and survival rate of the grafts ultimately depends on the team involved in the hair transplantation and also post treatment care.

-**The diagnosis of how the hair loss happens remains the cornerstone before treatment can be instituted.
+**The diagnosis of how the hair loss happens remains the cornerstone before treatment.

 ***Though Androgenetic Alopecia remains the most common cause of hair loss, other causes must also be considered before moving on with therapy.
-Remember to ask your attending doctor for the diagnosis before proceeding with any treatment!
+Contact Dr Sin Yong at +65 8023710 for a consult for a diagnosis before proceeding with any treatment!